davidcole1340/Team30_Recap/source.md

 <div class="row">
   <div class="row-left"style="width: 65%">
 .left[
-- Bypassed IoT platforms and built our own with open-source libraries:
-  - chart.js and zoom plugin for HTML charts
-  - React.js to tie the interface together
-  - node-serialport to read from the USB-to-serial adapter and/or bluetooth module
 - Daemon module:
   - Reads from Smart Energy Monitor serial port
   - Stores in a MongoDB database
   - Pushes latest readings to clients via WebSocket
 - Web interface:
-  - Receives readings from daemon and displays on a user-friendly chart ]
+  - Receives readings from daemon and displays on a user-friendly chart
+- Utilized open-source libraries:
+  - chart.js and zoom plugin for HTML charts
+  - React.js to tie the interface together
+  - node-serialport to read from the USB-to-serial adapter and/or Bluetooth module ]
   </div>
   <div class="row-right" style="width: 30%">